ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 If the Leader does not recognize the task ID, then it aborts with error `unrecognizedTask`.

-Otherwise, the Leader responds with HTTP status 200, a body consisting of `UploadResponse` and the media type `application/dap-report-resp`.
+Otherwise, the Leader responds with a body consisting of an `UploadResponse` and the media type `application/dap-report-resp`.
 If the entire upload has been successfully completed, the Leader MAY respond with an empty body.